 I purchased two CiES senders for my 1978 Cessna U206G that I am in the process of refurbishing.
 The CiES senders are connected to a brand new JPI EDM 930.
 After making the connections, we realized that we weren’t getting a fuel readout at the 930.
-After a few calls to JPI, we gave up and called Daniel Alm at CiES.
-Daniel quickly diagnosed the problem, which was an incorrect setting in the 930.
-Even though I called JPI prior to manufacturing my EDM 930 and told them specifically that we’d be connecting to the CiES senders that would produce a digital frequency signal, JPI incorrectly set the unit to receive a resistance signal.
+After a few calls to JPI, we gave up and called CiES.
+CiES quickly diagnosed the problem, which was an incorrect setting in the 930.
+Even though I called JPI prior to manufacturing my EDM 930 and told them specifically that we’d be connecting to the CiES senders and a digital frequency signal, JPI incorrectly set the unit to receive a resistance signal.

-Daniel walked me thru the process to change the input which fixed the problem caused by JPI.
-He also gave me his personal cell phone number in case I had any problems and even told me I could call on weekends!
+CiES staff walked me thru the process to change the input which fixed the problem.
+They also gave me their personal cell phone number in case I had any problems!
 Now that’s what I call extreme customer service.

 Jim Cehula